Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Together, the cycle of breathing is “Soham”, meaning “I am” in Sanskrit.

-As a mantra, “I am” implies pure being; not a specified being or self, just ultimate reality (God).
+In Hindu meditation practice, Soham, as a mantra, implies pure being; not a specified being or self, just ultimate reality (God).

 Kotodama 70